08 Sep Best Quantitative Trading Firms

 As quant trading firms become increasingly popular in the U.S., it is mandatory to understand which company best fits your needs and expectations.
 Advanced portfolio management, risk reduction, and convenience is just a few advantages of quant investing.
 However, you need to consider the downside of all mutual funds: high fees, tax inefficiency, and lack of control over your own finances.
 Of course, we can look at the amazing performance of the Mellion fund but how many average investors will be invited to join their private club?

 Many investors, just like you, are looking for quantitative investment funds’ alternatives that would offer lower fees and better performance.
 Quant Savvy is offering quantitative trading solutions for retail and professional investors since 2014.
 Our algorithmic trading systems offer potential to generate monthly income with low risk.
 During all 10 quarters when U.S equities experienced their largest decline, Quant Savvy posted outperformance 10 out of 10 periods.
-Therefore, you have full control over your finances and you can participate as much or as little as you wish.
 We aim to offer peace of mind and help you to secure your financial future.
 Contact us now to learn more.